IP Configuration: Configure IP Address and Network Settings

 Click Show Details to view and verify transmission and reception statistics for each ethernet port on the appliance.

-Under the Global Network Configuration section, configure the hostname for your BeyondTrust Appliance.
+Under the Global Network Configuration section, configure the hostname for your Secure Remote Access Appliance.

-Allow your appliance to respond to pings if you wish to be able to test if the host is functioning.
-Set the hostname or IP address for a Network Time Protocol (NTP) server with which you wish your BeyondTrust Appliance to synchronize.
+Allow your appliance to respond to pings if you want the ability to test if the host is functioning.
+Set the hostname or IP address for a Network Time Protocol (NTP) server with which you wish your Secure Remote Access Appliance to synchronize.

 Two settings are available in the Port Number Settings area: Server Listen Ports and Default URL Ports.
 When configuring these, keep in mind that connections made to valid ports may be rejected by network restrictions set in /appliance > Security > Appliance Administration and in /login > Management > Security.
 The opposite is also true: connections made to invalid ports are rejected even if such connections satisfy network restrictions.